xoofx/Broslyn/readme.md

 This is a known issue [Use more permissive load context for MSBuildWorkspace by default](https://github.com/dotnet/roslyn/issues/49248) and I hope that it will be fix in the future.

-To workaround this problem and allow to load a CSharp Project with Roslyn no matter which SDK is intalled, RoslynBuddy is working like this:
+To workaround this problem and allow to load a CSharp Project with Roslyn no matter which SDK is intalled, Broslyn is working like this:

 - It runs a `dotnet msbuild /t:rebuild` on the project or solution passed to it with an output to a binlog file.
 - By running the re-build, we are able to capture the exact `csc` command issued by the build system and we can extract them with by [reading compiler invocations](https://github.com/KirillOsenkov/MSBuildStructuredLog/wiki/Reading-Compiler-invocations) using the fantastic [MSBuildStruturedLog](https://github.com/KirillOsenkov/MSBuildStructuredLog) library.